Samsung/tizen-docs/docs/application/dotnet/guides/security/secure-repository.md

     ```

 <a name="cert_chain"></a>
-## Verifying and Returning a Certificate Chain
+## Verify and return a certificate chain

 The certificate manager verifies a certificate chain and returns it.
 The trusted root certificate of the chain must exist in the system certificate storage or be specified in the parameters.

-To handle certificate chains:
+To handle certificate chains, follow these steps:

 -   Verify and return a certificate chain using the `GetCertificateChain()` method of the [Tizen.Security.SecureRepository.CertificateManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.SecureRepository.CertificateManager.html) class: